LinqLover/sonyx/docs/study/study-design.md

   - What are the strengths and limitations of auditory displays in programming?
   - How usable, learnable, and convenient is the sonyx prototype and how could it be improved?
 - **No goals of the study:** <a name="nogoals"></a>
-  - Run a quantitative study (out of scope).
   - Establish the sonyx prototype as an alternative to the conventional Squeak/Smalltalk toolset.
 The current prototype is designed to extend rather than to replace the base system, and it has an insufficient extent for covering most major programming workflows.
+  - Prove that auditory displays are a more promising output interface in programming environments than visual displays.
+Instead, the extension of a visual IDE with auditory displays is examined.

 ## Preliminary considerations

 - **General study format:**
-  - In the study, $n$ participants are asked to perform $k$ programming-related tasks ($n = 3, k \in [3, 8]$).
+  - In the study, $n$ participants are asked to perform $k$ programming-related tasks ($k = 3, n \in [5, 7]$).
   - In the **experimental condition,** participants are asked to perform given tasks with the help of sonyx.
 In the **control condition,** they are restricted to using the conventional Squeak/Smalltalk toolset.
   - The study is designed as a **within-subjects** user study with multiple tasks to minimize influence of confounding variables.
 The order of tasks is randomized.
   - The study is run in separate **one-to-one sessions.** Every participant receives comparable individual guidance by the study manager to ensure that participants approach the task within the intended frame (see [below](#taskdesign)).
 - **Design of testable programming tasks:** <a name="taskdesign"></a>
-  - Tasks need to be chosen realistically to represent common programmers‘ workloads as precisely as possible.
+  - Tasks need to be chosen as representative as possible for common programmers‘ workloads.
 Because of the small extent of the current prototype (see [above](#nogoals)), tasks need to be defined with a fine granularity to maximize the coverage of single solution steps by the existing prototype while ensuring comparable solution strategies that are performed by all participants.
   - To eliminate irrelevant independent variables, the overarching process for solving a programming problem is broken down into single steps (from reproducing a bug over tracing it down to a defect up to deciding on an appropriate fix).
 For each study task, only a single step for a given problem is observed in an experiment.
 In particular, the „zeroth solution step“ of choosing the right tool for a job is excluded to eliminate another unintended independent variable.
 This also contributes to shorten the temporal requirements to each participant.
     - *TODO RESEARCH: find related work on interaction models for programming problem solving*
   - Following prior insights about the prototype, the programming tasks will focus on the area of *program comprehension* and *defect identification*.